Loading, please wait...

 The electrician and the homeowner will need to discuss the placement of the units as well.
 These cannot go "just anywhere" and most manufacturers demand that they are set beneath a window area, and in a place where furnishings cannot impede or block air flow.

 The U.S. Department of Energy indicates the importance of choosing to seek out quotes from several contractors before making a final decision on the provider.
 They also note that while such heating elements are easy to install and extremely effective, they are incredibly expensive to use.
 Consider that a single unit in a modern and well insulated home can use as much electricity in a single heating season as 120 one hundred watt bulbs being operated on a 24-hour basis (or 12000 watts).
 A less efficient home without good insulation, or updated doors and windows can see double that amount of energy consumption.

 This is the primary reason that most installers and electricians recommend automated thermostats for all heaters.
 This gives optimal zone control when the units are left at a temperature setting of nothing less than sixty degrees Fahrenheit.
 These thermostats are the "line voltage" types that run the voltage of the heater directly through the individual thermostat.
 If a home already has a network of baseboard heating units without such devices, a retrofit is possible, but must also be done by a knowledgeable and licensed electrician too.

 Of all modern heating options, it is the independent electric baseboards that offer the lowest maintenance, easiest repair or replacement, and the largest amount of safety in operation.

 (single electric baseboard heater)

-Cost to install an electric baseboard heater varies greatly by region.
+Cost to install an electric baseboard heater varies greatly by region (and even by zipcode).
 Get free estimates from air-conditioning and heating contractors in your city.